h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 ### MOJO Scoring Pipeline Files

-After downloading the MOJO scoring pipeline, the mojo-pipeline folder comes with many files needed to execute the MOJO scoring pipeline, which include pipeline.mojo and example.csv.
-However, the mojo-pipeline folder does not come with the MOJO2 Py Runtime or MOJO2 R Runtime.
+After downloading the MOJO scoring pipeline, the **mojo-pipeline** folder comes with many files needed to execute the MOJO scoring pipeline, which include **pipeline.mojo** and **example.csv**.
+However, the **mojo-pipeline** folder does not come with the MOJO2 Py Runtime or MOJO2 R Runtime.
 These two MOJO2 APIs can be downloaded as separate assets from Driverless AI.
-The pipeline.mojo is the standalone scoring pipeline in MOJO format.
+The **pipeline.mojo** is the standalone scoring pipeline in MOJO format.
 This pipeline file contains the packaged feature engineering pipeline and the machine learning model.
-The daimojo-2.2.0-cp36-cp36m-{OS: mac, linux.
-IBM Power}.whl is the MOJO2 Python API.
-The daimojo_2.2.0_{OS: mac, linux, IBM Power}.tar.gz is the MOJO2 R API.
-The example.csv contains sample test data.
+The **daimojo-2.2.0-cp36-cp36m-{OS: mac, linux.
+IBM Power}.whl** is the MOJO2 Python API.
+The **daimojo_2.2.0_{OS: mac, linux, IBM Power}.tar.gz** is the MOJO2 R API.
+The **example.csv** contains sample test data.

 ### Embed the MOJO in the C++ Runtime via Python or R Wrappers